alovajs/alovajs.github.io/v2/api/core-hooks.md

 | downloading | Download progress information | Object             | -       |
 | uploading   | Upload progress information   | Object             | -       |

-### return value
+### Return value

 `UseFetchHookReturnType` contains request-related states, operation functions and event binding functions.
-They will automatically infer the responsive data type of the corresponding UI framework based on statesHook.
-It is Ref type in vue3, ordinary value in react, and ordinary value in svelte.
-For Writable type.
+They will automatically infer the responsive data type of the corresponding UI framework based on `statesHook`: the `Ref` type in vue3, an ordinary value in react, and the `Writable` type in svelte.

 #### Responsive data